Sirena Deep: Discovery

 In 1997, the Hawaiʻi Mapping Research Group (HMRG) conducted a detailed sonar survey of the seafloor around Guam, discovering what is believed to be the second or third deepest location in the world's oceans; its existence was confirmed in 2001 and it was temporarily named HMRG Deep.
 In the same research mission, scientists found previously undiscovered faults, landslides, and mud volcanoes.

 The data that confirmed the discovery were collected using the HAWAII MR1 mapping system.
 This mapping system has the ability to record both bathymetry and sidescan data at the same time.
 The two vessels that this system was used on were RIV Moana Wave in 1997 and RIV Melville in 2001.

 Renaming

 After a competition was held in 2009 by Patricia Fryer, her doctoral student Sam Hulme, and Linda Tatreau to rename the HMRG Deep, the new name of Sirena Deep was chosen.
-Students from Guam and the Northern Mariana Islands ages 18 and younger competed, with the winning name being suggested by Jermaine Sanders (aged 16) and John Meno (aged 14).
+Students from Guam and the Northern Mariana Islands ages 18 and younger competed, with the winning name being suggested by Jermaine and Jacqueline Sanders (aged 16) and John Meno (aged 14).
 The new name references the Guam folk-tale of Sirena, a young girl turned into half fish because of her disobedience.
 The new name will now appear on geologic and bathymetric maps.